uw-echospace/ubna-field/protocol/03_upload.md

     - Time recovered (local) of the previous units
 3. Measure the total voltage from the +/- pins on the board, and record the ending voltage
 4. Record the upload folder name
-5. Record the uploader initial
+5. Record the uploader's initials

 ## Add deployment pictures